 I know you probably live off Taylor’s tunes, but what else do you listen to?

 I’ve liked music my whole life—my dad would play Fleetwood Mac and stuff when I was growing up.
 Pre-2000s music is so good.
-I love Louis Armstrong.
+Louis Armstrong, I love that guy.
 My music taste is basically all old music and Taylor Swift.
-I don’t really listen to any pop or country, Taylor’s the exception.
-Kacey Musgraves is pretty good, though, I like her stuff even if I don’t stan for her.
+I don’t really listen to any pop or country, Taylor’s just the exception.
+Kacey Musgraves is pretty good, though, I like her stuff even if I don’t stan her.

-When did you start your Twitter account and how did you end up running the Taylor Swift Updates account?
+When did you start your Twitter account and how did you end up running this Taylor Swift Updates account?

-I joined Twitter at the end of 2017.
-I wanted to talk about Taylor but all of my friends were saying that she wasn't cool anymore.
+I joined Twitter the end of 2017.
+I wanted to talk about Taylor but all of my friends were saying she’s not cool now, you know.
 We all liked her when we were like 13, but then there was the whole Kanye thing.
-She got overexposed and people started hating her.
-You know how it happens—it’s happening right now with Ariana Grande as well.
+She got over-exposed and people started hating her.
+You know how it happens, it’s happening right now with Ariana Grande as well.
 When female artists get super successful people start to nitpick, and sometimes they’re right—the stuff is a little iffy, but often times it’s just hate for no reason.
 I don’t see that with male artists.
-There are so many negative jokes about Taylor’s ex-boyfriends.
-I mean, they really think that they’re doing something with them.
+There are so many negative jokes about Taylor’s ex-boyfriends, I mean, they really think that they’re doing something with them.
 It’s really sad!
 Yes, she has dated hot men, what is your problem?
-After a year and a half I’d already made friends and my own little Twitter community.
-One day, I was super bored so I changed my profile picture to a pic of Taylor and changed my display name to “Taylor Swift Updates” and then started making jokes I thought were funny.
+After like a year and a half I’d already made friends and my own little Twitter community.
+One day I was super bored so I changed my profile picture to a pic of Taylor and changed my display name to “Taylor Swift Updates” and then started making jokes I thought were funny.

 Your account is setup very convincingly, but it’s full of satire.
-Could you explain your style of comedy?
+Could you explain your style of comedy to the people?

 My updates are all fake.
 Like pretty obviously fake.
-One time, I tweeted that Taylor Swift was going to buy all of Spain next year.
-But, like, she is not going to do that and everyone knows it!
-I don’t make any updates that harm her or frame her as a bad person.
-Generally, it’s just stuff that’s ridiculous, weird, or just not possible.
-It’s just a funny joke that people believe for half a second and then realize that it's stupid and couldn’t actually be happening.
+One time I tweeted that Taylor Swift was going to buy all of Spain next year.
+But, like, she is not going to do that and everyone knows that!
+I don’t make any updates that harm her, or frame her as a bad person.
+Generally it’s just stuff that’s ridiculous, weird, or just not possible.
+You know it’s not bad!
+It’s just a funny joke that people believe for half a second and then realize that this is stupid and couldn’t actually be happening.

 You’re straight up a trickster!
 How does it feel running such a successful fan account?

 I just really like it when people laugh.
 I think that little pranks are funny as long as they don’t hurt anyone.
 Making other people laugh is a good way to spend time on Twitter.
-Some stan accounts are just rude.
-I aim to be a bit more positive.
-After I went viral, I tried not to tweet bad things about people unless they’ve done really bad things.
+Some stan accounts are just rude but I want to be a bit more positive.
+After I went viral I try not to tweet bad things about people unless they’ve done really bad things, you know?

 Moving on to some less funny stuff—did you always know you had the potential to get enlisted?

 Oh yes, it is the reality in Israel.
-Since I was 12, I knew was going to be enlisted into the IDF.
-And I didn’t care because in my schools they always taught history as “[Israel] is always being attacked.
+Since I was 12 I knew was going to be enlisted into the IDF.
+And I didn’t care because in my schools they always taught history as “[Israel] is always attacked.
 We are always the victim.
-We are just protecting ourselves which is why we need you to serve in the army.”
-I just believed that because I was, you know, 12.
-A lot of kids I speak to don’t want to enlist for different reasons: Some don’t like fighting, some don’t want to waste three years of their lives, but everyone knows.
+We are just protecting ourselves which is why we need your to serve in the army.”
+I just believed all that because I was, you know, 12.
+A lot of kids I speak to don’t want to enlist for different reasons: some don’t like fighting, some don’t want to waste three years of their lives, but everyone knows.
 When you come to Israel as a parent you know your young child will join the military someday.

-If you weren’t being taught about the other side of the conflict in school, how did you educate yourself?
+You weren’t being taught about the other side of the conflict in school, how did you educate yourself on it?

 What was that refusal process like?

 They tried to make me talk to a mental health officer, then eventually I was put on trial and sentenced to prison.
 It wasn’t that dramatic.
 So many people have gone through much, much worse.
-I’m one of the lucky ones.
+I’m one of the lucky ones I think.

 You run a page that a lot of people interact with regularly, so what was going through your mind about your Twitter account during the days before you went to jail?

 I honestly didn’t think that they’d care that I was gone for a while!
-I didn’t expect that viral reaction at all—it was so out of the blue.
+I didn’t expect that viral reaction at all, so out of the blue.

 I saw pictures of what looked like your writing on some graph paper?
 How were you managing to stay up to date with Taylor news while still delivering spicy takes on your account?

-First of all, I wrote way more notes than what is posted on social media.
+First of all I wrote way more notes than what is posted on social media.
 I was always bored so I was always writing.
-I specifically gave my notes to a friend who was allowed visitation and I told her to pick a page to post.
-She couldn’t post all of them because there were so many, but she picked the ones she thought were funniest.
-She would also be the one updating me with what’s happening with Taylor and all of my Twitter followers.
+I specifically gave my notes to a friend who was allowed visitation, I told her to pick a page to post.
+She couldn’t post all of them because there were so many, but she picked the ones she thought were funniest and throw them up.
+She would also be the one updating me with what’s happening with Taylor and all of my Twitter mutuals.

 She’s basically owned my soul since I was six.
-It’s going to take something longer than that jail sentence to get me to stop liking her.
+It’s gonna take something longer than that jail sentence to get me to stop liking her.
 Or like she’d have to do something really bad to make me be like “Oh, no. This is no good.”

 Wow.
 So what would you do if Taylor fucked up?

-It depends on what it is.
+It depends on what way.
 There are things that you can do that are insensitive or ignorant that I don’t think are evil.
-That’s different than doing something hateful on purpose.
+That’s different than doing something with hate on purpose.
 If she did something hateful on purpose I would not be able to forgive that.
 It depends on severity.

 It’s good to know that you’ve set your limits for her.
 I feel like some stan accounts would gladly go down with their problematic ship.

-Well yes, of course.
+Well yes of course.
 We can’t just expect anyone to be flawless.
-Not even Beyoncé is flawless, and she’s the closest thing we have to perfection!
+Not even Beyoncé is flawless, and she’s the closest thing we have probably!
 I don’t know what her flaws are yet, but I know they exist.